 It is a rarity that we have feminist and sexist jokes in the same movie and everybody in the hall is laughing at it, with the same intensity.
-Stree is a movie made on a village that can be anywhere in india, using the language which is very familiar and colloquial to the big part of the country, and is trying to be feminist without using a single jargon of it. and that is what makes this movie such a winner.
+Stree is a movie made on a village that can be anywhere in india, using the language which is very familiar and colloquial to the big part of the country.

 A beautiful writing on every wall written with red colour.

 This seems like a perfect joke in a country where women fear to walk in the streets.
-But this movie is about to turn this joke and make the other half, the men; fear for their lives for the next 2 hours.
+But this movie is about to turn this joke around and make the other half, the men, fear for their lives for the next 2 hours.

-A movie which talks about fears of men and yet slightly and very innocently talks about all the atrocities done on women in the name of righteousness.
-It is not just men who fear her, but even women of the village who fear that she will pick their men.
+A movie which talks about fears of men and very innocently talks about all the atrocities done to women in the name of righteousness.
+It is not just men who fear her, but even women of the village fear that she will steal their men.

 Even though the hero keeps thinking he is meant for higher calling, he is aware of the fact that he is an excellent tailor and is really good at making women’s clothes.
 His work becomes even though important when they realises his work is equated to art in the secret to destroying the ghost.